d2-shadow/d2-shadow.github.io/tools/Ancient Grimoire/readme.md

 7. Create a folder named "mods" in your "INSTALL LOCATION" folder if it doesn't already exist.
 8. Extract the "AncientGrimoire" folder into the newly created "mods" folder.
 9. Done.
 Have fun.

+## A little self-promo
+I work on the YouTube channel [Warth3ory](https://www.youtube.com/@Warth3ory?sub_confirmation=1).
+Me and Theory collaborate on videos, you can check us out here.
+We like doing projects like these for the community. :)